flyteorg/flytesnacks/cookbook/integrations/kubernetes/ray_example/README.rst

 To enable the plugin in the backend, follow instructions outlined in the :std:ref:`flyte:deployment-plugin-setup-k8s` guide.

-Submit a Ray job to existing cluster
+Submit a Ray Job to Existing Cluster
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. testcode:: ray-quickstart-1
     import ray